-- They have the prior agreement/permission of the Headteacher or Site/Premises manager. - Organise (if possible) that at least one other colleague is on site, ideally within 'hailing distance', or with both parties having mobile phones programmed with each other's numbers, or close and easy access to an internal telephone handset that can dial internal and external numbers, or two-way radio.
+- They have the prior agreement/permission of the Headteacher or Site/Premises manager and sign in and out when arriving and leaving site. - Organise (if possible) that at least one other colleague is on site, ideally within 'hailing distance', or with both parties having mobile phones programmed with each other's numbers, or close and easy access to an internal telephone handset that can dial internal and external numbers, or two-way radio.